-In some cases, the reference region and sequencing length may not be long enough to cover the full amplicon.
+In some cases, the reference region and sequence length may not be long enough to cover the full amplicon.
 If that's the case, you can extract the read starting from the reverse primer by setting the trim length to a negative value.
 You can even reverse complement the resultant amplicons using the --reverse_complement_result flag.
-Let's do an example using the same primers as before, but call the region "Batman".
+Let's do an example using the same primer-pair region as before, but call the region "Batman".
+Note we've swapped the forward and reverse primer sequences.

 '''

 qiime sidle prepare-extracted-region \

---i-sequences sidle-db-filt-jl.qza \
+--i-sequences sidle-db-filt-316F-484R.qza \

 --p-region "Batman" \

 --p-fwd-primer TATTACCGCGGCTGCTGG \

---p-rev-primer TCCTACGGGAGCCAG \
+--p-rev-primer TCCTACGGGAGCAGCAG \

 --p-trim-length -100 \

 --p-reverse-complement-result \

 --o-collapsed-kmers sidle-db-batman-100nt-kmers.qza \

 --o-kmer-map sidle-db-batman-100nt-map.qza

 '''

-As an exercise, try using the 486-650 primers (3-CAGCAGCCGCGGTAATAC-5 forward; 3-CGCATTTCACCGCTACAC-5 reverse) to extract a 100nt region called "GreenLantern".
+As an exercise, try using the 486-650 primers (3-CAGCAGCCGCGGTAATAC-5 forward; 3-CGCATTTCACCGCTACAC-5 reverse) to extract and prepare a 100nt region called "GreenLantern" as we outlined above.
 Use the same naming convention as the other two extracted regions (sidle-db-green-lantern-100nt-kmers.qza).